prominence-eosc/docs/running-jobs.md

 ```
 prominence create --openmpi --nodes 4 alahiff/openmpi-hello-world:latest /mpi_hello_world
 ```
+The number of processes to run per node is assumed to be the same as the number of cores requested per node.
+This behaviour can be changed by using `--procs-per-node` to define the number of processes per node to use.

+**Note:** Currently `--procs-per-node` is only supported for Open MPI jobs.
+{: .notice--warning}

+## Hybrid MPI-OpenMP jobs

 ## Resources
 By default a job will be run with 1 CPU and 1 GB memory but this can easily be changed using the `--cpus` and `--memory` options.
 A disk size can also be specified using `--disk`.
 Here is an example running an MPI job on 4 nodes where each node has 2 CPUs and 8 GB memory, there is a shared 20 GB disk accessible by all 4 nodes, and the maximum runtime is 1000 minutes: